Experience And Insight For Business Planning And Litigation

 - How to fairly compensate family members who are not interested in the business

+Having a plan that accounts for these questions is essential.
 Mr. Shirley helps owners and beneficiaries of closely held businesses avoid litigation by planning for the future.
-He strives to prevent family conflicts by addressing issues that often arise in the transfer of such a substantial family asset.
-This combination of thorough planning and attention to emotional matters means family-owned or closely held businesses retain their value as a major asset for the younger generation.
+Mr. Shirley can also provide clear, effective guidance if you are considering how to manage an estate of considerable wealth, an estate whose assets include a commercial or family farm, or an estate with significant outstanding debts.
+His combination of thorough planning and attention to emotional matters means family-owned or closely held businesses retain their value as a major asset for the younger generation.